Ohmmsons/FactoryRobots/README.md

-To run the program, run the file "Client.java"
+To run the program, run the file "Client.java" in the "src" directory